shalex88/project-system/README.md

 - [ ] Fail if build script does find subdir build.sh files; currently it just skips them
 - [ ] Add version argument to build.sh?
 - [ ] How to insure only main branch is checked out in submodules?
+- [ ] Use cmake install neccessery tools like ninja before build?